sistema-protocol/sistema-core/docs/CONTRIBUTING.md

-# Contributing to Membrane
+# Contributing to Sistema

 Welcome!
-We are thrilled that you want to contribute to Membrane!
+We are thrilled that you want to contribute to Sistema!
 Consider that there are many ways in which you can contribute, it's not only about writing code.
 In this document we go through different ways you can get involved with the project.

 ## Crafting Code

-If you are a software developer and want to contribute writing code, the first step is to get familiar with the Membrane architecture, which you can learn about in our [docs](https://membrane-finance.gitbook.io/membrane-docs-1/).
+If you are a software developer and want to contribute writing code, the first step is to get familiar with the Sistema architecture, which you can learn about in our [docs](https://membrane-finance.gitbook.io/membrane-docs-1/).

 Before you can write any code, please take a look at the list of prerequisites below.